anubhamandal/CMPE202_ProjectGroup29/README.md

 1. Find out the local IP address via `docker-machine ls`.
 The local ip address of the docker machine will be printed.
 2. Modify `MainMenu/GraphClient.java` to match this ip.
 Docker machine will be running at port 80.
+3. Set environment to docker: `make setenv-docker`
-2. `make compile`
+4. `make compile`
-3. `make app`
+5. `make app`
-4. `make docker-build`
+6. `make docker-build`
-5. `make docker-run-bridge`
+7. `make docker-run-bridge`
-6. Docker machine will be running at docker-machine ip address at port 80
+8. Docker machine will be running at docker-machine ip address at port 80

 ### Docker - cloud
 Once docker is running on your local machine, it's time to push to the cloud.